- WPU At A Glance

 - Meetings, Conferences, Events

-Dr. Debra M. Townsley is president of William Peace University (formerly Peace College), a private four-year university located in downtown Raleigh, N.C.
-Its mission is to prepare students for careers in the organizations of tomorrow.
-Rooted in the liberal arts tradition, students develop an appreciation for life-long learning, a focus on meaningful careers, and skills for ethical citizenship.
+William Peace University’s mission is to prepare students for careers in the organizations of tomorrow.
+Rooted in the liberal arts tradition, the student develops an appreciation for life-long learning, a focus on meaningful careers, and skills for ethical citizenship.
+More than 90 percent of graduates enter careers or go on to graduate school after graduation, with the classes of 2013 and 2014 reporting a 97 percent placement rate.